BRAIN INJURY ASSOCIATION OF GEORGIA

 Emory College of Arts and Sciences

-Due to the COVID-19 pandemic, and in order to encourage participant safety, we will be holding peer buddy and support meet ups over Zoom.
-Please email emorysynapse@gmail.com for the link to join or call 404-919-5753 for an update to our program.
+Due to the COVID-19 pandemic, and in order to encourage participant safety, we will be holding peer buddy and support meet-ups over Zoom.
+Please email [email protected] for the link to join and for an update to our program.

 Three Core Programs include:

-Buddy Program: We pair brain injured individuals with a buddy.
-These buddies can serve as mentors, friends and role models.
-While before we met in person, sadly due to the COVID 19 epidemic we encourage all current buddies to maintain contact virtually through an online platform.
+Buddy Program: We pair brain-injured individuals with a buddy.
+These buddies can serve as mentors, friends, and role models.
 Contact us for more information.

 Lectures and Events: Synapse brings in physicians, researchers, and other professionals to inform and educate those with a brain injury and the broader community.